vmishenev/dokka/docs/design-doc/Draft: Ambiguous KDoc references.md

 #### Case: 1.
 Reference to itself
 In this case, the rule of thumb for KDoc does not help since all names are available in code.
+The code context helps to minimize name conflicts between entities of different kinds (e.g. see [JLS 6.5](https://docs.oracle.com/javase/specs/jls/se10/html/jls-6.html#jls-6.5)).

 So there 2 options here:
 1. Reference to itself should hide other available declarations.
 ```kotlin
 /**